-enzodiazepines: the good news and bad news, right?
+Benzodiazepines: the good news and bad news, right?
 I mean, if you’re being knocked around by anxiety, they can bring quick relief.
 But, of course, there’s that multifaceted downside.
-Nah, they’re really not worth it.
 Is it time to say good-bye?
-Here’s help…

 ‘Benzos are schedule IV controlled substances, not recommended for use beyond two to four weeks.
 That said, prescribing them comes with the responsibility of providing an exit strategy.’

 Naturally, I drove right to the pharmacy and waited for the fill.

 How well I remember the euphoria not long after chucking-down the first tablet.
 Absolutely, I felt an overwhelming sense of ease, as though a hundred pounds had been lifted from my shoulders.
 And I said to myself, “So this is what living is supposed to feel like.”
 Really, it was akin to the buzz I’d get from drinking those first couple of beers – in the old days.

-Well, I did just one .25’er daily for two years, and decided I no longer wanted to head for my briefcase first thing every morning.
+Well, I did just one .25’er daily for two years and decided I no longer wanted to head for my briefcase first thing every morning.
 So I quit, and was fortunate not to have experienced withdrawal symptoms.

 But it isn’t always quite that easy, is it?

 Benzodiazepines: Popular Stuff

-I built a list of anxiety meds on drugs.com, to include brand, generics, and OTCs.
+I put together a list of anxiety meds on drugs.com.
+It included brand, generics, and OTCs.
 Of the twelve most popular, seven were benzodiazepines (benzos).
 You’ll see both the brand and generic name for a drug made the list three times.

 Here they are in order of popularity: Xanax, clonazepam (Klonopin), alprazolam (Xanax), Ativan, lorazepam (Ativan), Lexapro, Buspar, buspirone (Buspar), Valium, hydroxyzine (Vistaril), diazepam (Valium), Cymbalta.